Mary Camacho Torres

 Mary Camacho Torres is a Guamanian politician.
-Torres serves as a Republican senator in the Guam Legislature.
+Torres served as a Republican senator in the Guam Legislature until 2023.

 Early life

 Torres was born in Tamuning, Guam.
 Torres' father was Carlos Garcia Camacho (1924-1979), a dentist and the first elected governor of Guam.
 Torres' mother is Lourdes Perez Camacho, former First Lady of Guam.
 Torres graduated from Academy of Our Lady of Guam, an all-girls Catholic high school.

 Education

 Torres earned a Bachelor of Arts degree from Tufts University in Massachusetts.

 Career

 In February 2012, Torres was appointed as the General Manager of the Port Authority of Guam.

 On November 4, 2014, Torres won the election and became a Republican senator in the Guam Legislature.
 Torres began her term on January 5, 2015 in the 33rd Guam Legislature.
 Torres also served as the Minority Whip.

 On November 8, 2016, as an incumbent, Torres won the election and continued serving as a senator in the 34th Guam Legislature.

 On November 5, 2018, as an incumbent, Torres won the election and continued serving as a senator in the 35th Guam Legislature.

 On November 2, 2020, as an incumbent, Torres won the election and continued serving as a senator in the 36th Guam Legislature.